Last Updated: Dec 28, 2017

 1. Send a birth announcement

-If you haven’t already sent out a card announcing your big news, consider a holiday birth announcement for extra seasonal festivity.
+If you haven’t already sent out a card announcing your big news, consider a holiday birth announcement or seasonal birth announcement for extra festivity.
 Wintery designs like colorful holly and glittering snowflakes showcase your baby’s photos with flair.

 2. Have a Christmas family photo shoot